 ProGeographer: Geography Education Graduate Certificate Program

-Advanced Human Geography (Geography 520A) - Fall semester (taught online by Dr. Timothy Vowles)
+Geography of Human Action (Geography 520A) - Fall semester (taught online by Dr. Timothy Vowles)

-Urban Geography (Geography 520B) - Spring semester (taught online by Dr. Timothy Vowles)
+Urban Landuse & Landscapes (Geography 520B) - Spring semester (taught online by Dr. Timothy Vowles)

 Teaching Geography (Geography 513) - Spring semester (taught online by Dr. James Dunn)

-Note: You may complete the program by starting at any point in the sequence of course offerings.
+Note: We are often asked about when you start the program.
+You may complete the program by starting at any point in the sequence of course offerings.
+You may take up to two courses ala carte.
+You can take a semester off as well.

 "I still use things I learned from that program in class.
 It was really one of the most useful and applicable programs I've taken.
 I think that my enjoyment (and success) of the ProGeographer program is part of what motivated me to look at graduate school."